 Chlorhexidine Gluconate

-Chlorhexidine gluconate is considered “slightly toxic” although it is approved for use in cosmetics in low concentrations.
+Chlorhexidine gluconate is considered “slightly toxic11” although it is approved for use in cosmetics in low concentrations.
 When there are other safer options to choose from, it’s probably best to avoid slathering ingredients with any amount of toxicity on your skin.

 Propylene Glycol

 This chemical is one that is commonly used in cosmetics — but also in antifreeze.
-It is considered an eye, respiratory tract, and skin irritant and is therefore probably best to avoid administering to your mucus membranes down there.
+It is considered an eye, respiratory tract, and skin irritant12 and is therefore probably best to avoid administering to your mucus membranes down there.

 Glycerin

-Studies show that glycerin when used in a personal lubricant can result in tissue damage.
+Studies show that glycerin when used in a personal lubricant can result in tissue damage13.
 While your first reaction may be ‘ouch’ (and rightly so), it is also important to note that this could also increase your susceptibility to STIs.
-We need more research on this one, as we have studies that show it can make you prone to overgrowth of yeast or bacteria.
+We need more research on this one, as we have studies14 that show it can make you prone to overgrowth of yeast or bacteria.
 Anecdotal evidence suggests that many women experience yeast infections when they use lube that contains glycerin ,probably because glycerin is a sugar alcohol that could disrupt the delicate balance of your vaginal microflora.
 In addition, if you’re yeast infection prone it can feed those organisms.
 Best to keep this one out of your vagina.

 Parabens

 As I mentioned earlier, parabens are widely used in cosmetics and lubes.
-They are not ideal chemicals to be placed on the skin, especially for women, since they can exhibit estrogenic properties and have been related to cancer.
+They are not ideal chemicals to be placed on the skin, especially for women, since they can exhibit estrogenic properties15 and have been related to cancer.
 If you can choose a lube without this chemical, it’s best to do so.

 Sodium Hydroxide

-Also known as caustic soda, this chemical’s material safety data sheet (MSDS) warns that it causes skin and eye burns.
+Also known as caustic soda, this chemical’s material safety data sheet16 (MSDS) warns that it causes skin and eye burns.
 Probably not the best option for a lube ingredient, but manufacturers include it anyway.
 If you can find one without it, it’s probably a good idea.

 What Kind Of Lube Is Best For Latex Condoms?